-The project site is not known to contain any historic resources as defined in §15064.5 of the CEQA Guidelines (the project archaeologist concluded that there are no identified cultural resources on the project site that are considered eligible for the National or State Register of Historic Places/Resources); therefore, no impacts to historic resources are anticipated.
+Based upon a review of the Cultural Resources chapter of the City of Rocklin General Plan EIR, the project sites are not known to contain any historic resources as defined in §15064.5 of the CEQA Guidelines; therefore, no impacts to historic resources are anticipated.

 b.
 Archaeological Resources - Less Than Significant Impact With Mitigation.
-While no archaeological resources were found during the Peak & Associates, Inc. study, as noted above, the project site may contain unknown/undiscovered cultural resources.
+As noted above, the project site may contain unknown/undiscovered cultural resources.

-To address the project's potential impact of the discovery of unknown cultural resources, the following mitigation measure, agreed to by the applicant, is being applied to the project:
+To address the project's potential impact of the discovery of unknown cultural resources, the following mitigation measure, agreed to by the applicants, is being applied to both projects: